 It sounds like a simple solution, but it’s important to know the social benefit of handing out rewards to those who engage with your campaign.

-An example of this is Uber, who increased its user base by simply offering free rides to any user who shared the app with their friends.
+An example of this is Uber, which increased its user base by simply offering free rides to any user who shared the app with their friends.
 It is important to consider the cost implications here, but in comparison to paying for ads, offering free services is a whole lot cheaper, and you allow your users to do the marketing for you.
 In Uber’s case, users shared the “free ride” option across their social channels, and by word of mouth, the company and demand quickly grew.

-Rewards are a large part of gamification in general, triggering a dopamine-release, effective when someone wins a reward.
+Rewards are a large part of gamification in general, triggering a dopamine release, effective when someone wins a reward.